 - Unix and LINUX

-2005 - Lenovo completes the acquisition of IBM's Personal Computing Division.
+2005 - Lenovo completed the acquisition of IBM's Personal Computing Division.

-August 04, 2002 - IBM acquires Pricewaterhouse Coopers Consulting.
+August 04, 2002 - IBM acquired Pricewaterhouse Coopers Consulting.

 August 14, 2001 - IBM stops selling AMD-based PCs in North America.

-January 1, 1999 - All IBM antivirus technical support problems are now addressed through Symantec.
+January 1, 1999 - All IBM antivirus technical support problems should now be addressed through Symantec.